wvdk/Gallery/SUPPORT.md

 # Support

 Thanks for using Gallery!
-If you have any problems or questions please get in touch through one of the following ways:
+If you have any problems or questions please get in touch in one of the following ways:

 - Email me directly at wes.vdk@icloud.com
 - Submit an issue to this Github project (https://github.com/wvdk/Gallery/issues/new)